ai2cm/fv3core/CONTRIBUTING.rst

 ~~~~~~~

 The linter will become more strict over time, but you should always be able to correct (or
-at minimum learn what is incorrect) your code using `make lint`
+at minimum learn what is incorrect) your code using `make lint`.

 We manage the list of syntax requirements using `pre-commit <https://pre-commit.com/>`__.
 This:
    - runs formatting and compliance checks for you